hqin18/hqin18.github.io/_posts/2019-07-16-Preparing Capital One Interview.md

 * how to deal with outliers
 - some models are robust to outliers, such as tree based models
 - try non-parametric test instead of parametric test
 - use a more robust loss function.
-MSE is not robust to outliers
+MSE is not robust to outliers, MAE (mean absolute error) is more robust to outliers
 - maybe remove/cap/transform data (log transformation, scaling)

 3. Tell me about a ML algorithm